Betony at the Community Woodland (photo: Sue Ashton)

 List of 45 flowering plants recorded at the woodland in June 2022:

-Agrimony (Agrimonia eupatoria), Annual pearlwort (Sagina apetala), Betony (Betonica officinalis), Bindweed (Calystegia sepium), Bird’s-foot trefoil (Lotus corniculatus), Bramble (Rubus ulmifolius), Buddleia (Buddleia davidii), Bulrush/Reedmace (Typha latifolia), Common mallow (Malva sylvestris), Corn cockle (Agrostemma githago), Corn marigold (Glebionis segetum), Creeping buttercup (Ranunculus repens), Creeping thistle (Cirsium arvense), Daisy (Bellis perennis), Dandelion (Taraxacum officinale), Dog rose (Rosa canina), Feverfew (Chrysanthemum parthenium), Greater bellflower (Campanula latifolia), Hedge bedstraw (Galium mollugo), Herb Robert (Geranium robertianum), Hogweed (Heraclyum spondylium), Knapweed (Centaurea nigra), Lady’s bedstraw (Gallium verum), Lesser bindweed (Convolvulus arvensis), Lesser yellow trefoil (Trifolium dubium), Long smooth-headed poppy (Papaver dubium), Marjoram (Origanum vulgare), Meadow cranesbill (Geranium pratense), Meadow foxtail (Alopecurus pratensis), Meadowsweet (Filipendula ulmaria), Pickerel weed (Pontederia chordata), Purple deadnettle (Lamium purpureum), Purple loosestrife (Lythrum salicaria), Ragwort (Senecio jacobaea), Rosebay willowherb (Chamaenerion angustifolium), Small scabious (Scabiosa columbaria), Sorrel (Rumex acetosa), Spear thistle (Cirsium vulgare), Stinging nettle (Urtica doica), Stinking chamomile (Anthemis cotula), Tufted vetch (Viccia cracca), White campion (Silene alba), White clover (Trifolium repens), Yarrow (Achillea millefolium).
+Agrimony (Agrimonia eupatoria), Annual pearlwort (Sagina apetala), Betony (Betonica officinalis), Bindweed (Calystegia sepium), Bird’s-foot trefoil (Lotus corniculatus), Bramble (Rubus ulmifolius), Buddleia (Buddleia davidii), Bulrush/Reedmace (Typha latifolia), Common mallow (Malva sylvestris), Corn cockle (Agrostemma githago), Corn marigold (Glebionis segetum), Creeping buttercup (Ranunculus repens), Creeping thistle (Cirsium arvense), Daisy (Bellis perennis), Dandelion (Taraxacum officinale), Dog rose (Rosa canina), Feverfew (Chrysanthemum parthenium), Greater bellflower (Campanula latifolia), Hedge bedstraw (Galium mollugo), Herb Robert (Geranium robertianum), Hogweed (Heracleum sphondylium), Knapweed (Centaurea nigra), Lady’s bedstraw (Galium verum), Lesser bindweed (Convolvulus arvensis), Lesser yellow trefoil (Trifolium dubium), Long smooth-headed poppy (Papaver dubium), Marjoram (Origanum vulgare), Meadow cranesbill (Geranium pratense), Meadow foxtail (Alopecurus pratensis), Meadowsweet (Filipendula ulmaria), Pickerel weed (Pontederia cordata), Purple deadnettle (Lamium purpureum), Purple loosestrife (Lythrum salicaria), Ragwort (Senecio jacobaea), Rosebay willowherb (Chamaenerion angustifolium), Small scabious (Scabiosa columbaria), Sorrel (Rumex acetosa), Spear thistle (Cirsium vulgare), Stinging nettle (Urtica doica), Stinking chamomile (Anthemis cotula), Tufted vetch (Viccia cracca), White campion (Silene alba), White clover (Trifolium repens), Yarrow (Achillea millefolium).

 Midsummer butterfly bank 2022 (photo: Phil Stone)